Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Analyzing and coding the last problem of this segment.
 I have a good idea of how to implement a solution, but there are some details I haven't figured out just yet.
 Just need a little bit more time to finished it.

 **Thoughts:** An ok day.
 It wasn't that good, neither that good.
 I felt low energy.

+### Day 37: June 1, 2020 (Docker)

+**Today's Progress**: I finally give a try to Docker containers by trying to run local server of Jit.si to make videocalls.
+It works!
+I can't believe I make it work.
+This's a small incremental step, but it's very important for me.
+I understand more of virtualization and Docker uses.

+**Thoughts:** A better day.
+Feeling good. :)